sCrypt-Inc/learn-scrypt-courses/en/course-03/lesson-02/chapter-01/README.md

 ## Put it to the test

-Import the contract product file `tictactoe.json` in `index.tsx`, and initialize the contract class `TicTacToe`.
+Import the contract artifact file `tictactoe.json` in `index.tsx`, and initialize the contract class `TicTacToe`.